-Other than those valuable lessons, another thing that stuck with me was a feeling of disgust from seeing the abhorrent treatment of our environment.
-Spending each day in remote clear-cuts, hidden from most people’s view, felt like living in a dystopian future reality that I do not want to see come to fruition.
-Anytime thereafter that I went out into unspoiled nature, I was filled with a new-found appreciation for its beauty.
-These early days played a big part in why I created HalifaxTrails.ca and why I enjoy working on it to this day.
+Beyond the life lessons; a major thing that stuck with me from tree planting was the feeling of disgust at the abhorrent treatment of our environment.
+Rather than feeling like an ecological hero, I knew the trees I planted were essentially pulp & paper farms.
+Each day in remote clear-cuts, hidden from public view, felt like living a dystopian future that I want no part in creating.
+I gained a new-found appreciation for the beauty of old-growth forests and wilderness in its natural state.
+These early days played a big part in why I created HalifaxTrails.ca.

 Why I Created HalifaxTrails.ca

-I have put a lot of time and effort into the site through the years, and have learned many valuable lessons and skills along the way.
+My large, diverse audience of thousands of visitors per day does not correlate to a significant amount of funding.
+Despite this, I’ve continued putting in an inordinate amount of time and effort over the past decade.
+Though I would have made more money working a minimum wage job, this work has taught me many valuable lessons and skills along the way.
 It has been a joy to share my work with the public and get feedback from people who feel as passionate as I do about the amazing places we have in our own backyard.
-I gladly respond to emails from tourists and locals alike and am proud to say I’ve helped many people discover our great outdoors.
-Through Halifax Trails, I’ve been able to help promote the work of local volunteer organizations, and environmental causes while staying independent and self-funded.
-I do every aspect of work on the site.
-Every photo, video, map, blog and social media post is created by myself alone.
+I gladly respond to emails from tourists and locals alike and am proud to say I’ve helped many people discover the joys of our great outdoors.

 Through this project, I’ve been able to help promote the work of local volunteer organizations, and environmental causes while staying independent, self-funded, and outspoken.
 I do every aspect of work on the site by myself, and with no government grants or corporate sponsorships and my current limited budget, the site is both an experiment and a gamble.
 I’m hoping to build enough support to continue providing a public good without being beholden to anyone, so I can maintain an independent voice.

 Your support will allow me to continue furthering my objectives: